If you own a travel or bookings website, you will have heard about ‘SEO keywords ‘ many times before.

 Image credit: nichesiteproject.com

-Using long-tail keywords also means that your website content is now even more tailored to match your listings in search so your chances of gaining visitors who have already done some research and know exactly what they want are greatly increased.
+Targeting long-tail keywords also means that your website content is even more tailored to the search query so your chances of gaining visitors who have already done some research and know exactly what they want are greatly increased.

-Thus, users who use long-tail keywords have already begun to commit themselves to purchasing the booking and are now searching for the booking that matches what their wishes.
+Often users who use long-tail keywords have already begun to commit themselves to purchasing the booking and are now searching for the provider offering a product similar to their ideal.

 Another benefit of using unique sets of keywords for each individual page is that you avoid the dangers of search engines assuming that your web pages are simply duplications of each other.